- Consequences and Behaviorism

 Focus on issues, not personal blame

-So when there are conflicts or incidents that require discipline, focus on the issue, not personal attributions that will do nothing but make everyone more angry.
+So when there are conflicts or incidents that require discipline, focus on the issue, not personal attributions that will do nothing but make everyone angrier.

 Repair your relationship

-If you have been using consequences as punishments to the point that your child no longer cares, then there is a possibility your relationships have been damaged.
+If you have been using punishments for teenagers to the point that your child no longer cares, then it is very likely that your relationship has been damaged.

 The key to strengthening a relationship is not just spending more time together.

-Relationships between parents and children are special, but they’re not that different from those between neighbors, coworkers, or spouses.
+Relationships between parents and children are special, but they’re not that different from those between friends, neighbors, coworkers, or spouses.

 Kids are people too.

 To build a good relationship, You need to care about them, treat them with kindness and respect, help when they need it, and give them support when they’re discouraged.

 The same applies to building any relationship.

-The only difference between a parent-child relationship and one with an adult is that we have to protect them as well.
+The only difference between a parent-child relationship and one with an adult is that we must also protect them.

 Teach them how to disagree respectfully

 It is possible to disagree with someone respectfully, a crucial skill many children don’t learn at home.

 If you want your child to become a leader, not just someone who follows orders from others, you must give them the confidence and skills to discuss disagreement respectfully.